-Student Life recognizes the importance of building community and developing a sense of belonging, especially as we continue to navigate the challenges of remote and hybrid opportunities.
-As such, Student Life has created a variety of virtual, web-based ways for students to foster and build communities during their time at CPTC.
+Student Life recognizes the importance of building community and developing a sense of belonging.
+That's why we create a dynamic and robust programming calendar for students to foster peer relationships, build community, strengthen leadership skills, and to practice self care.
 Find out more by visiting www.cptc.edu/studentlife.
-Be sure to connect with us on social media, canvas, and student email to stay informed about upcoming events, activities and programs.
+Be sure to connect with us on social media, Canvas, and student email to stay informed about upcoming events, activities and programs.